-But these three last issues are tightly knit.
+These three last issues are tightly knit.
 Educators alone are not able to change things at the university, unless other, more important, forces concur.
-This is why our periodic crises have not brought substantial change.
-However, university does listen to industry executives, whose corporations hire their graduates, and who handsomely donate to their college endowments.
+This is why periodic crises have not brought substantial change.
+However, university does listen to industry executives, whose corporations hire their graduates and who handsomely donate to college endowments.